![]() |

 And hence, we may consume.

 They are recognizing us now, Sweetpea, because we constitute a billion dollar windfall.
-The food industry has awakened to the perky reality TV version of celiac disease.
-And sure, I know.
-The argument is, It's all good.
-Any awareness is positive (even though the gluten-free diet may be in danger of losing street cred because of its faddish status with actresses who subscribe to its hyped promise of weight loss).
+The food industry has awakened to the perky reality TV version of celiac disease

 Can the drive for GF profit lead to better eating, though?